Itzik Ben-Itzhak: Awards and honors

 Ben-Itzhak is a member and fellow of the American Physical Society.
 He received the Rosi and Max Varon Visiting Professorship at the Weizmann Institute of Science in 2003.
 He received the Kansas State University Schwenk Teaching Award in 2000.

 Personal life

-Ben-Itzhak is married to Svetla Ben-Itzhak, who is Assistant Professor of Space and International Relations at the West Space Seminar, Air War College, Air University.
+Ben-Itzhak is married to Svetla Ben-Itzhak, who is Assistant Professor of Space and International Relations with the West Space Scholars Program at Johns Hopkins University in Washington DC.
 They have two children: Shai and Joshua.

 Ben-Itzhak also is known for many years of competitive model airplane flying.
 He was a member of the Israeli free-flight team and participated in six European championships and 12 world championships between 1974 and 2005 with rubber powered model airplanes.
 His top finishes were sixth in the European championship in 1982, sixth in the world championship in 1981, and ninth place in the world championship in 2003.
 He won the world championship held in Taft, California, in 1979.